 - Now restart Google Chrome.

-For other system-related problems, you can use [product-name].
-This program is known as [product-name] and is a useful tool that could repair corrupted registries and optimize your PC’s overall performance, including high CPU usage of some program in your system.
+For other system-related problems, you can use Advanced System Repair.
+This program is known as Advanced System Repair and is a useful tool that could repair corrupted registries and optimize your PC’s overall performance, including high CPU usage of some program in your system.
 Aside from that, it also cleans out your computer for any junk or corrupted files that help you eliminate any unwanted files from your system.
 This is basically a solution that’s within your grasp with just a click.
 It’s easy to use as it is user-friendly.
 For a complete set of instructions for downloading and using it, refer to the steps below.